 People need access to healthy and affordable food, especially in low-income communities where many individuals do not have a mode of transportation apart from a bicycle or the public bus system.
 Since 2013, the South Side has been without food access apart from what limited food items are available at the Dollar Store, Ace Hardware, and neighborhood convenience stores.
 For this reason, CLDI has been working with community and nonprofit leaders to provide a solution to the food desert gap.

 Removing Blight and Making New

 CLDI is well-suited to lead in community development efforts in the South Side through a creative Kingdom lens to see the potential for God’s redeeming work and restoration of places such that His shalom (harmonious peace and flourishing) can truly be experienced.
-The current potential projects in the works are:
+A few completed projects are:

 Restoring an old building to a new, trendy coffee shop that provides job and leadership training for local at-risk youth while investing dollars into the South Side community.
 We love that Rail Line depicts everything we are about.

 What was once a needle-infested area is now homes that hold families and hope!
 From the green spaces for kids to play to providing a way for families to have safe affordable housing…it’s all good and beautiful.